oVirt/ovirt-site/source/develop/release-management/releases/3.3.3/index.md

 ### Fedora / CentOS / RHEL

-If you're installing oVirt 3.3.3 on a clean host you should read our [Quick Start Guide](/documentation/quickstart/quickstart-guide/)

 **IMPORTANT NOTE:** If you're upgrading from a previous version please update ovirt-release to latest version (10) and ensure you've **ovirt-3.3.3** and **ovirt-stable** repository enabled.